Small Wedding Photographer

 Confetti thrown over bride and groom - example from a 4-hour coverage wedding

-The Half Day option (5 or 6 hours)
+Half day coverage (5 or 6 hours)

 Half Day could include: